UPDATED ON JUNE 26, 2024

 A good CRM has all of the data on your client’s cars as well as their driving habits, like how many miles they drive per month on average, so it can predict pretty closely when they need service.

-We see it regularly where enacting a slow day campaign can get 5-10 cars – that were not on the schedule – in for service that same day.
+We see it regularly where enacting a slow-day campaign can get 5-10 cars – that were not on the schedule – in for service that same day.

 Work The Relationships With The Towing Companies

 Towing companies are face-to-face daily with people who have vehicle emergencies.
-They are often the first to know when someone has a broken down car.
+They are often the first to know when someone has a broken-down car.

-When you have a slow day and can immediately get cars in for repairs, one of your first actions should be to let every tow truck driver you can know that you have immediate availability to get a car in for repair.
+When you have a slow day and can immediately get cars in for repairs, one of your first actions should be to let every tow truck driver you know that you have immediate availability to get a car in for repair.

 You should be able to set up a group in your CRM where you add all of the tow-truck drivers and can send a text blast out to them quickly and easily.